BizHealth.ai - Business Health Analysis Platform

 Pick one improvement.
 Test it for a week.

 Measure the impact.
-If it works, standardize it.
+If it works, standardize it so the gain doesn't quietly drift away.
 If not, try something else.

 5